AdobeDocs/Developer-Distribution-Experience-Cloud/src/pages/guides/app-builder-configuration/customer_configuration.md

 ### Web application

-To use custom configuration in the web application, values can be accessed directly via `process.env.<envKey>`.
+To use customer configuration in the web application, values can be accessed directly via `process.env.<envKey>`.

 #### Example